Saturday, April 26, 2008

 6. The huge array of cooking techniques.

-And that's my entry for Sandeepa's Regional Cuisines of India.
+And that's my entry for Sandeepa's Regional Cuisines of India, reposted for Lakshmi's SWC - West Bengal.

 Traditional Gujarati Curries